-Table 3 - The SARIMAX hyperparameters that were used across all datasets

 We used a trial-and-error approach guided by autocorrelation (AC) and partial autocorrelation (PAC) plots to specify the SARIMAX forecaster's hyperparameters.
-SARIMAX (p, d, q) x (P, D, Q, S) denotes the parameters of each data set, where p, d, and q denote the nonseasonal component of the AR part's lag vector, the degree of differentiation, and the MA part's lag vector, respectively.
+SARIMAX (p, d, q) x (P, D, Q)S denotes the parameters of each data set, where p, d, and q denote the nonseasonal component of the AR part's lag vector, the degree of differentiation, and the MA part's lag vector, respectively.
 S represents seasonality in hours, whereas P, D, and Q represent seasonal parameters that are similar to non-seasonal parameters.
-Table 3 summarizes the parameters for each dataset; the numbers represent the exact lags used.
+Table 3 summarizes the parameters for each dataset; the beauty of MATLAB is that we can specify the exact lag vectors to be used; the lag vectors we used are also listed on the table.
 Appendix A contains the AC and PAC plots that were used to justify these decisions.

 The model was fitted for each forecasted day using demand and temperature values from the previous 28 days, resulting in a unique model for each day.
 The model was fitted using the parameters listed above, as well as a constant term.
 The model was then used to estimate the coefficients.
 The expectation-maximization algorithm was used to fit the model.
 We used the student's t conditional probability distribution for innovation.
-Furthermore, we discovered that using this distribution instead of the Gaussian distribution improved performance.
+Furthermore, we discovered that using this distribution instead of the Gaussian distribution improved performance due to expected peaked error distributions.
 Following the development of the model, it was used to forecast hourly values for the next day, with the upcoming day's temperature acting as an exogenous variable.